 All district classroom teachers have attained an English Language Learner (ELL) authorization or a CLAD (Cross-Cultural Language and Academic Development) credential.
 In addition, two ELD teachers and ELD instructional aides support students in grades K-5, and an ELD teacher supports students in grades 6-8.

-Parents and interested community members are welcome to attend our District English Language Acquisition Committee (DELAC) meetings.
+Parents and interested community members are invited to attend our District English Language Acquisition Committee (DELAC) meetings!
 Held 4-5 times per school year, the committee is headed by the Assistant Superintendent of Educational Services.
-Members include parent representatives, teachers, and administrative staff.
-Learn more about the committee and upcoming meeting schedule at https://www.saratogausd.org/delac
+Committee members include parent representatives, teachers, and administrative staff.
+Learn more about the DELAC committee and upcoming meetings at https://www.saratogausd.org/delac

 Grades Kindergarten Through 5th